List of counties in Delaware: History

 Lord Baltimore, the Proprietor of Maryland, claimed all present-day Delaware, and organized its northern and eastern portions as Durham County, Maryland.
 However, this county existed only on paper.
 The southern and western portions of present-day Sussex County were organized as portions of several adjacent Maryland counties and were not recognized as part of Delaware until the Mason-Dixon Survey was run in 1767.
 In 1791, with the expansion of Sussex County to the south and west, the county seat was moved to Georgetown.
 The county seat of St. Jones (renamed Kent County in 1681) is at Dover.

 After 2000, a fourth "Appoquinimink County" was proposed to be carved out of New Castle County.
 The effort intended to end the zoning restrictions of the Unified Development Code on the undeveloped farmland.
-The proposed boundaries extended beyond the Appoquinimink Hundred to include all land south of the C&D Canal, with Middletown as the proposed seat.

 County list

 The Federal Information Processing Standard (FIPS) code, which is used by the United States government to uniquely identify counties, is provided with each entry.
 The FIPS code for each county links to census data for that county.